Skip to content

 2.1 new and delete

 C++ provides the new and delete operators to replace C's malloc and free.
-In a simplified and not entirely rigorous sense—new is a simple wrapper around malloc plus the corresponding constructor call, allowing you to construct an object in-place on a block of malloc-sized memory; delete first calls the destructor and then reclaims the memory.
+To put it simply and loosely—new is essentially a wrapper around malloc that invokes the corresponding constructor, allowing us to initialize an object in-place on a block of memory sized sizeof(TargetType).
+Conversely, delete calls the destructor first, and then reclaims the memory.

 // 分配单个对象